 What is most maddening about the current state of the Church today is the compelling need to correct so many dangerous errors in order to defend the faith.
 But what is sometimes lost in correcting these errors, as necessary as this is, is the simplicity of the faith itself.
 Heresies and broken laws take a lot of demonstration and explaining to understand, and if these laws were not being broken, and the faith was not being denied, it wouldn’t be necessary.
 But of course they are, and it is, and lest someone falls into the yawning chasms of disbelief they create, they must be exposed.

 That being said, quite a few are understandably wearied by the constant need to deal with it all.
 Traditionalists and their pseudo-clergy grow more irrational and argumentative with each passing day.
-Witness some of the obviously nonsensical and contradictory statements in the links provided in our last blog post.
+Witness some of the obviously nonsensical and contradictory statements posted by these sects on the Internet.
 The delusions they labor under are so entrenched and so strong I really do not believe it is possible to reach them.
 It is almost as though they function under some sort of satanic spell, and they do — the operation of error foretold by St. Paul.
 They have traded the true faith for a mess of Protestant pottage (thick soup or porridge) and not only do they deny it is Protestant, they think they are dining on steak and caviar, not pottage!

 It would be one thing if we were dealing with the first generation of Catholics to depart following Vatican 2, but most of those who knew the Church as She once existed are no longer with us, or soon will be gone.
 They are the ones who initially embraced Traditionalism and refused to abandon their “priests” and now we are dealing with their children and grandchildren.
 They became caught up in the drama of Traditionalist life with its many scandals, dissensions and frequent hopping around from group to group, and this is now normal for these family members who went through it with them.
 They accept it as Catholic in these “emergency times” and with their parents’ support, continue to live the only “Catholic” life they know.
 Herd animals that they are, products largely of the world in which we live, they avoid at all costs anything that would separate them from their “pack” and cause them to actually think on their own.
 If many of them were home-schooled and this is the result, then the critical thinking homeschooling is intended to encourage certainly was lacking in their regard.